PL

 4. Test rig for testing pumps handling low-boiling media,

-The laboratory possesses a modern equipment base taking advantage of such measurement & control instruments as: multi-channel data acquisition hardware built on the NI PXI and CompactRIO platforms; portable thermal imaging camera FLIR 650sc; Protec P3000 – an instrument for detecting leaks at a considerable distance from the pipeline.
+The laboratory is eqipped with modern instruments, including multi-channel data acquisition hardware built on the NI PXI and CompactRIO platforms, a portable thermal imaging camera FLIR 650sc and Protec P3000 – an instrument for detecting leaks at a considerable distance from the pipeline.

 Prototypowa mikrosiłownia kogeneracyjna ORC.